Gojra: Festivals

-Food

-Gojra's cuisine is very much Punjabi cuisine, with influences from the times of the Mughal and Colonial empires.
-Key ingredients include rice or roti (flatbread) served with a vegetable or non-vegetable curry, a salad consisting of spiced tomatoes and onions, and yogurt.
-This is usually accompanied by South Asian sweets such as jaggery, gajar ka halwa, gulab jamun, and jalebi.
-Tandoori barbecue specialties consist of naan bread served with tandoori chicken, chicken tikka or lamb shishkebab served with a mint chutney.

-Street foods are a key element to cuisine.
-Samosas (deep fried pastry filled with vegetables or meat) are topped with an onion salad and two types of chutney.
-Other street foods include dahi bhale (deep fried vadas in creamy yoghurt), gol gappay (fried round puri filled with vegetables and topped with tamarind chutney) and vegetable or chicken pakoras.
-Biryani and murgh pilao rice are a specialty in Gojra.

-A typical breakfast in Gojra is halwa poori comprising a deep-fried flatbread served with a spicy chickpea curry and sweet orange-coloured halwa.
-It is customarily accompanied by a sweet or salty yoghurt-based drink called lassi.
-During winter, a common breakfast is roghni naan bread served with paya curry.

-Specialty drinks vary depending on climate.
-During winter, hot drinks are available, such as rabri doodh, a creamy dessert drink commonly made with full-fat milk, almonds, pistachios and basil seeds, dhood patti (milky tea), and Kashmiri chai, a pink coloured milky tea containing almonds and pistachios.
-During summer, drinks such as sugarcane rusk, limo pani (iced lemon water), skanjvi (iced orange and black pepper) and lassi are common.

 Education

 Private institutes

 The city has 344 state-run primary and higher secondary educational institutions.

 Sports

-Gojra has produced more than a hundred international players for the Pakistan hockey team.
+Gojra is famous for hockey and has produced more than a hundred international players for the Pakistan hockey team.
 In 2015, Gojra Hockey Club, a local club, won the Jat Tar Singh memorial Under-19 hockey tournament.
 This high-profile tournament was held in India, where Gojra city team competed again best of Indian U19 hockey teams and won the championship.
 The Gojra team won this title by defeating Amritsar Academy 4–2 at Ludhiana Hockey Stadium.

 In cricket, Gojra's Ehsan Adil has represented the Faisalabad Wolves, Habib Bank Limited cricket team and Pakistan Under-19 cricket team.
 He was selected in Pakistan's Test Squad for tour to South Africa in February 2013.